barbazul/1kfa/mod_guide_player.md

 *playtest version* VERSION DATE

-*find latest version at https://1kfa.com*
+*find latest version at https://1kFA.com*

 *email sjb@ezide.com*

-# Tagline

-Like board games?
-Played Dungeons & Dragons Once?
+**Like board games?
+Get a kick out of those online Dungeons & Dragons videos?
 Want to try improv?
-Welcome to A Thousand Faces of Adventure!
+Welcome to A Thousand Faces of Adventure!**

 # Welcome to Roleplaying